Charlottesville

 No. The June 2025 primary is a pilot program.
 City Council can assess whether to adopt ranked choice voting for future elections after the pilot.

-Sign the petition to share your support with the Charlottesville City Council.
+Join 291 Charlottesville residents and share your support with the Charlottesville City Council.